What are my rights as a research participant?

 Note:

-Your consent form outlines who may have access to your information.
+- Your consent form outlines who may have access to your information.
 By signing it, you acknowledge your rights and your role in the study.
-This may include researchers storing your information in a secure database.
+This may include researchers storing your information in a secure database or sharing study details with other researchers.

 Click on the video below to hear about identity protection in clinical trials.

-Researchers must follow federal laws that protect your privacy.
+- Researchers must follow federal laws that protect your privacy.

-Only approved study team members can see your personal health information.
+- Only approved study team members can see your personal health information.

-Researchers will not publish information that can identify you.
+- Researchers will not publish information that can identify you.

 How do I know that negative research stories from the past won’t happen again?